RoyalSalm0n/BillyBassAI/README.md

 <img width="935" height="828" alt="BillyBass_diagram" src="https://github.com/user-attachments/assets/23782728-8210-498b-82e3-cdc2a4fc7118" />

-If want to build this for yourself and wnat more info or have any questions please feel free to reach out to me on <a href = "https://www.linkedin.com/in/evanwsalmon/">linkedin</a> :)
+If want to build this for yourself and want more info or have any questions please feel free to reach out to me on <a href = "https://www.linkedin.com/in/evanwsalmon/">linkedin</a> :)